bshurikan/Beni-BandcampPlayer/README.md

 **A compact, fully featured mini player for streaming music directly from Bandcamp on Windows 10/11.**

-Preview new Bandcamp releases in a quick and convenient way before purchasing (and playing high quality downloads in your favorite music app like MusicBee, foobar2000, VLC, etc).
+Preview new Bandcamp releases in a quick and convenient way before you buy (Note: This app uses Bandcamp’s free 128kbps streams — support artists to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC, etc).

 <div align="center">